 Looking for something else?

-If you can’t find the data you want, or have an idea about data you’d like to see, please fill out our data request form.
+If you can’t find the data you want, or have an idea about data you’d like to see, you can fill out our data request form.

-We’ll send a notice of receipt in about 10 business days.
-We may follow up with questions, clarifications, and next steps.
-Clear descriptions of what you would like really helps!
-Tell us the timeframe (e, g., calendar years 2012 through 2018), the program (e.g., Home Visiting), and any geographic focus (e.g., New London County).
+We’ll send a notice of receipt, and follow up with questions and next steps.
+Clear, specific descriptions of what you would like really helps!
+Include the timeframe (e, g., calendar years 2018 through 2020), the program (e.g., Home Visiting), and any geographic or demographic focus (e.g., New London County, or infants and toddlers).

 Understand your responsibilities as a researcher

-- OEC expects that all research will be conducted with respect for the people involved, a desire to benefit others and promote their health and welfare, and that everyone has the right to fair treatment, including confidentiality, as outlined in the Belmont Report.
+- OEC expects that all research will be conducted with respect for the people involved, a desire to benefit others and promote their health and welfare.
+Everyone has the right to fair treatment, including confidentiality, as outlined in the Belmont Report.

 - A quote from John Schwabish: “Data are a reflection of the lives of real people, not just a sterile abstraction.